What is complementary medicine?

 Other Works Consulted

 - Micozzi MS (2011).
-In Fundamentals of Complementary and Integrative Medicine, 4th ed., St. Louis: Elsevier Saunders.
+Fundamentals of Complementary and Alternative Medicine, 4th ed., St. Louis: Saunders.

 |Primary Medical Reviewer||Adam Husney, MD - Family Medicine|